-- Brain Attack Team (BAT calls)- The Brain Attack Team responds to emergent patients suspected of having a stroke, and includes the stroke attending, stroke fellow, and neurology residents.
+The Brain Attack Team responds to patients suspected of having a stroke, and includes a coordinated team.
 When a patient presents to the emergency room with stroke symptoms with a time of onset within 12 hours, a BAT call is activated and a member of the Brain Attack Team will arrive to evaluate the patient within 15 minutes of arrival.
-A BAT call can also be activated by EMS before the patient is brought to the hospital to expedite patient care.
-A member of the BAT team will follow the patient through evaluation, diagnostic testing, and emergency treatment and through transfer to a Neurology floor, and will evaluate changes in neurologic exam throughout the process.
-The Brain Attack Team allows for efficient care of stroke patients through fast response, increasing the likelihood that emergency treatments can be given in time to reduce the effects of the stroke.
+EMS can activate a BAT call before the patient arrives.
+A member of the BAT team will follow the patient through evaluation, diagnostic testing, and emergency treatment and through transfer to a Neurology floor, evaluating any neurologic changes.

-- Swallow screening for dysphagia before eating or drinking- Stroke patients are at risk for having difficulties swallowing (dysphagia), and all patients suspected of having a stroke are restricted from having oral intake until a swallow screen can be performed.
-If a patient with dysphagia has oral intake, they are at risk for aspirating, which is a serious complication.
+Stroke patients are at risk for having difficulties swallowing (dysphagia), and all patients suspected of having a stroke are restricted from having oral intake until a swallow screen can be performed to reduce the risk for aspiration (choking).

-- Vascular neurosurgical and neurointerventional procedures for patients with stroke.
-Depending on the type of stroke and the cause, different procedures may be necessary, and may include endovascular coiling for brain aneurysms, hemicraniectomy, and surgery to repair aneurysms and arteriovenous malformations (AVMs).
+Depending on the type of stroke and the cause, procedures may include thrombectomy, endovascular coiling for brain aneurysms, hemicraniectomy, and surgery to repair aneurysms and arteriovenous malformations (AVMs).

 For more information, contact The Johns Hopkins Hospital Stroke Center at 410-955-2228.